-One of the more frustrating regulatory issues that can impact practically any UK property owner fails under the ‘planning permission’ umbrella.
+One of the more frustrating regulatory issues that can impact practically any UK property owner falls under the ‘planning permission’ umbrella.
 As a host, you may be wondering if you need Airbnb planning permission to let guests into your home.
 We’ve tried to make sense of this issue in the following guide.

 Planning permission is a complex topic that governs much of the UK’s built environment.
-Where applicable, a local authority needs to grand planning permission to carry out building work.
+Where applicable, a local authority needs to grant planning permission to carry out building work.
 The complexities come from when, how and who you need to ask.

 Homeowners that own a freehold property often assume they have the legal right to build anything on their own land.
 Homeowners that ignore planning regulation may find themselves running afoul of planning officers and legal challenges.

 When it comes to running a business from a property, planning permission becomes stricter.
 Most buildings need to ensure they have the appropriate permissions and use class applied to them.
 For Airbnb Hosts, this doesn’t often apply.
 But let’s dive in to understand exactly why and when planning permission will matter.

 Before you can determine if you need permission for your property, you must understand “use class.”
 This is the legal term used by planning authorities to govern a building’s usage.
 Most Airbnb hosts will own residential homes, which are ‘Class C3.’